RoboticCheese/gimp-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X only.
+This cookbook currently supports OS X and Windows only.
 Additional platform support is coming.

 Usage
 =====